Vitalacy, Inc.

 Healthcare worker in scrubs and a mask, wearing a wristband and sanitizing her hands.

-Recent data published by two respected scientific journals show a link between COVID-19 and higher rates of nosocomial infections, also referred to as healthcare-associated infections (HAIs), and demonstrate the importance of hand hygiene compliance in infection prevention.
-According to an American Journal of Infection Control (AJIC, 2020) commentary titled “Impact of SARS-CoV-2 on hospital acquired …
+COVID-19 Elevates Importance of HAI Prevention in Hospitals COVID-19 Elevates Importance of HAI Prevention in Hospitals Recent data published by two respected scientific journals show a link between COVID-19 and higher rates of nosocomial infections, also referred to as healthcare-associated infections (HAIs), and demonstrate the importance of hand hygiene compliance in infection prevention.
+According to

-COVID-19 Raises Stakes for HAI Prevention, Hand Hygiene in Hospitals Read More »
+COVID-19 Elevates Importance of HAI Prevention in Hospitals Read More »